bravesoftdz/AndroidTCPConnection/README.md

 Note: Class TCPServer_Multithreaded is for Java and you change its package name, then use it for other Java projects (because it uses Java classes like: Thread, Runnable, Socket, and other Java classes).

+Note: I will release Javadoc for these classes later.

-This classes are free and anyone can use that or change it.
+These classes are free and anyone can use that or change it.

 H. Farid from Iran